Types of rectal prolapse

 - spinal tumours

 In older women, rectal prolapse can happen at the same time as a prolapsed uterus (womb) or bladder.
 This is thought to be caused by a general weakness in your pelvic floor muscles.
 Your pelvic floor is the supportive sling of muscles and ligaments that keep all your pelvic organs in place.
-Your pelvic floor muscles may become weak after you have a baby.
+The muscles of your pelvic floor may become weak after you have a baby.